lim-wen-qi/peep-3d-escape-game/README.md

 - Cinemachine
 - Blender

-## Testing
+## Testing & Evaluation

-Conducted playtesting with 10 participants to evaluate player controls, physics interactions, puzzle feedback and UI usability.
+The game was playtested with 10 participants to evaluate player movement, object interaction, puzzle progression, feedback, and overall usability.

+Testing identified areas for improvement including occasional physics jitter, clearer interaction feedback, and opportunities to improve puzzle replayability.

+A more structured game-testing methodology and clearer visualisation of evaluation results would be valuable in future iterations.

 ## Project Context